Facebook says it dismantles covert influence campaign tied to Saudi government

 U.S. intelligence officials have said that Russia used Facebook and other platforms to interfere in the 2016 U.S. Presidential Election and are concerned it will do so again in 2020.
 Moscow denies such allegations.

-The Atlantic Council’s Ben Nimmo said online information operations were becoming increasingly visible as more governments and political groups adopt the tactics and the social media companies step up efforts to take them down.
+Ben Nimmo of the Atlantic Council’s Digital Forensics Lab, which works with Facebook to analyse influence campaigns, said online information operations were becoming increasingly visible as more governments and political groups adopt the tactics and the social media companies step up efforts to take them down.

 The network based in the UAE and Egypt that was also dismantled on Thursday was separate to the Saudi campaign, Facebook said, although it targeted some of the same countries in the Middle East and Africa with messages promoting the UAE.